 I was surprised by his concern, but also charmed.
 Lent is a good time to think about making sacrifices and being appreciative, and Frank’s awareness of doing without meat means that he has always thought sincerely and deeply about the meaning of this time of year.

 In that early stage of dating, however, I remember that it was a dimension of this man that I found intriguing.
-I have been terribly attached to eating meat (although I most certainly do eat meat these days).
-When I cook at home, I tend to use very little meat.
-This is true for the way that Frank and I cook at home these days, but was also true of the way that I cooked back when we first started dating.
+I have never been terribly attached to eating meat (although I most certainly do eat meat these days).
+This is true for the way that Frank and I cook at home, but was also true of the way that I cooked back when we first started dating.
 Even though Frank frequently goes days at a time without eating a bit of meat, when Lent rolls around, he seems to want it…particularly on Fridays.

 And though I sometimes half-heartedly try to remind him that so many of our favorite meals contain no meat at all, a part of me loves that these Fridays during Lent have such significance in our home.